As chinchilla owners or potential future chinchilla owners, I’m sure you all have questions such as if a chinchilla is cuddly or not.

 So, are chinchillas cuddly?
-No, chinchillas are generally not cuddly.
-They typically take several weeks to adjust and to get used to their new environment.
-Most of the time, chinchillas may show affection and love, but they don’t like being overly handled, picked up or their space being too invaded.
+No, chinchillas are not cuddly in most circumstances.
+Chinchillas take several weeks to adjust and to get used to their new environment.
+Chinchillas may show affection and love, but they don’t like being overly handled or held in many circumstances.

 With some proper conditioning, respect of your chinchillas’ space, and some patience, your chinchilla can show more love and affection towards you than you may think.

 Especially when he or she begins recognizing you as their owner.

 Things get fun, and that’s what I want to touch on today.